 Below are some pictures that show my #2 treatment.

-Below are a few shots of painted case pieces.
-These is more like a #3 treatment.
+Below are a few shots of painted case pieces and an arm chair.
+These are more like a #3 treatment.